Installation Guide

 - Click on Settings in the top menu bar, or use the keyboard shortcut

-Ctrl+,(Windows/Linux) orCmd+,(macOS) - In the Settings window, click on the Custom Snippets tab (marked with a Premium badge)
+Ctrl+,(Windows/Linux) orCmd+,(macOS) - In the Settings window, click on the Custom Snippets tab

 Creating Your First Snippet